 Are you looking for the best horror movies on Amazon Prime?
-Here are the best (and up to date) horror movies and shows currently streaming on Prime!
+Here are the best (and up-to-date) horror movies and shows currently streaming on Prime!

 There is a rather large selection of movies on Amazon Prime so I’ve narrowed this list down as much as possible to the best horror movies on Amazon Prime.
-I also only included movies that free with Amazon Prime.
+I also only included movies that are free with Amazon Prime.
 As things change monthly, I will keep this list up to date as often as possible.

 Best Horror Movies on Amazon Prime

-A Quiet Place
+1. A Quiet Place II

 Deep in the swamps of Louisiana, disfigured psychotic Judd (Neville Brand) manages a sleazy, decaying motel.
 Upon learning that one of his guests is a prostitute, he promptly impales her with a pitchfork and tosses her to the crocodile that stalks the nearby waters.
 This is just the first in a series of slayings, and, as the croc’s belly begins to bulge with victims, people grow suspicious.
 Outsiders begin to poke around the motel, but Judd simply sees them as more treats for his pet.

-Elvira: Mistress of the Dark
+7. Elvira: Mistress of the Dark

-The cult-movie TV hostess (Cassandra Peterson) inherits an old New England house, a poodle and a black-magic cookbook.
+The cult-movie TV hostess (Cassandra Peterson) inherits an old New England house, a poodle, and a black-magic cookbook.

 The story of two outcast sisters, Ginger (Katharine Isabelle) and Brigitte (Emily Perkins), in the mindless suburban town of Bailey Downs.
 On the night of Ginger’s first period, she is savagely attacked by a wild creature.
 Ginger’s wounds miraculously heal but something is not quite right.
 Now Brigitte must save her sister and save herself.

-My Friend Dahmer
+12. My Friend Dahmer

 The true, haunting story of young Jeffrey Dahmer — the shy adolescent in high school who becomes a notorious serial killer years later.

-Nosferatu the Vampyre
+15. Nosferatu the Vampyre

 Jonathan Harker is sent away to Count Dracula’s castle to sell him a house in Virna, where he lives.
 But Count Dracula is a vampire, an undead ghoul living off men’s blood.
 Inspired by a photograph of Lucy Harker, Jonathan’s wife, Dracula moves to Virna, bringing with him death and plague… An unusually contemplative version of Dracula, in which the vampire bears the cross of not being able to get old and die.